 Install Posts Table Pro to your WordPress website

-If you haven’t done so already, get the Posts Table Pro plugin and install it to your WordPress website.
+If you haven’t done so already, get the Posts Table Pro plugin and install it on your WordPress website.
 You’ll receive the plugin files and license key in a confirmation email.
+Then follow the steps below:

 - Student photo